 One way India wants to overtake its neighbors is with a new incentive program put in place in April called the "Production Linked Incentive Scheme (PLI) for Large Scale Electronics Manufacturing."
 The plan targets makers of mobile phones and certain electronic components by offering them financial incentives to start or build up their existing domestic manufacturing capacity.

 The program will pay tech manufactures an incentive of 4-6% on incremental sales of goods manufactured in the country for five years starting August 1.
-To get the most out of the program, manufactures have to make at least $10 billion worth of goods between 2020 and 2025.
+To get the most out of the program, manufacturers have to make at least $10 billion worth of goods between 2020 and 2025.

 Pime Minister Narendra Modi has launched his "Make in India" campaign in 2015 to lure manaufacturers from around the world to produce in India